 In this article, we uncover how PageSpeed calculates it’s critical speed score.

 It’s no secret that speed has become a crucial factor in increasing revenue and lowering abandonment rates.
 Now that Google uses page speed as a ranking factor, many organisations have become laser-focused on performance.

-Last year Google made two significant changes to their search indexing and ranking algorithms:
+Over the last couple of years, Google have made significant changes to their search indexing and ranking algorithms:

 From this, we’re able to state two truths: